TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/CreateModule.rst

 Main entry point
 ================

-:php:`handleRequest()` method is the main entry point which triggers only the allowed actions.
+The :php:`handleRequest()` method is the main entry point which triggers only the allowed actions.
 This makes it possible to include e.g. Javascript for all actions in the controller.

 .. code-block:: php